 Three-year targets have been set for each performance measure.
-The baseline year for the majority of measures has been set as 2004/05, as this was the first year of data collection and tracking.
+The baseline year for the majority of measures has been set as 2004/05.
 Internal benchmarks are used to set targets because, in most cases, national standards do not exist.
-While targets appear static, they nevertheless reflect the ongoing challenges being addressed by the Ministry.